All Episodes

 They want to be able to throw a carry overboard.

-And even though that's a tempting prospect, would love to see it, we're not gonna let them get away with hiding the fact if they don't win as big as they thought if they lose, that uh they are the factor.
+We're not going to let them get away with hiding the fact, if they don't win as big as they thought if they lose, that they are the factor.

-That's that's that's gonna be the uh primary reason.
+That's going to be the primary reason.

-Troubling or not troubling, interesting, fascinating headline here in the Los Angeles Times.
+Interesting, fascinating headline here in the Los Angeles Times.

 As races get tighter, Iraq still the focus.

-Well, now how can that be?
+Well, now, how can that be?

-Now, if the polls indeed show this tightening, and my again, I I don't I want to go on record, I don't think the the the margin has ever been as wide in reality as what the polls have indicated.
+I don't think the margin has ever been as wide in reality as what the polls have indicated.

-What gooder polls a month ago, what gooder polls three weeks ago?
+What good are polls a month ago?

 So why was it done?

-Now they've done their job, they think now it's time to tighten these babies up to make sure they have credibility after the fact.
+They think now it's time to tighten these babies up to make sure they have credibility after the fact.

-And that's how you end up with a headline as races get tighter, Iraq still the focus.
+And that's how you end up with a headline, as races get tighter, Iraq still the focus.

 What does that tell you?

-If you believe all this, and there's always that caveat.
+It could tell you any number of things, if you believe all this, and there's always that caveat.

 It could be that only now certain people are starting to really think about this.

-Uh could be could be any number of things to explain this.
+Could be any number of things to explain this.

 That doesn't make any sense.

-If Iraq is still the factor, they have portrayed it to be this whole year.
+The lead should be expanding exponentially if Iraq is still the factor they have portrayed it to be this whole year.

 Brief timeout.